Background pattern

 • Vomiting.
 If you vomit, read the section "What to do if you vomit".

 • Your period may be different.
-Most women will have a normal period at the expected time, but some may have their period later or earlier than normal.
-You may also experience irregular or spotting bleeding until your next period.
-If your period is delayed by more than 5 days or is exceptionally light or heavy, you should contact your doctor as soon as possible.
+Most women will have a normal period at the expected time, but some may have their period later or earlier than usual.
+You may also experience irregular bleeding or spotting until your next period.
+If your period is more than 5 days late or is exceptionally light or heavy, you should contact your doctor as soon as possible.

 • Rash, urticaria, itching, swelling of the face, pelvic pain, painful menstruation.

-Do not usethis medicationafter the expiration date that appears onthe box and the blister packafter CAD.
+Do not use this medication after the expiration date stated on the carton and blister after EXP.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection pointat the pharmacy.
-Ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of via wastewater or household waste.
+Dispose of the packaging and any unused medication in the pharmacy's SIGRE collection point.
+Ask your pharmacist how to dispose of the packaging and any unused medication.
+This will help protect the environment.

 Composition of Levonorgestrel Aurovitas